massdriver-cloud/docs/docs/applications/01-overview.md

 sidebar_label: Overview
 ---

 Applications in Massdriver _are_ bundles.
 Everything in the [Bundle Guide](/bundles) applies to applications.
+The application bundle code is _rigging_ to run your application in the cloud and connect to it services.

 Additionally, applications have a few other characteristics: